 - Online violence significantly impacts the employment and productivity of the women respondents.
 In particular, 11% reported missing work, 38% retreated from visibility (e.g. by asking to be taken off air and retreating behind pseudonyms online), 4% quit their jobs, and 2% even abandoned journalism altogether.

-The report was launched at the World Press Freedom Conference 2020.
+The survey findings were first launched at the World Press Freedom Conference 2020.
 Watch internationally renowned investigative journalists Rana Ayyub, Ferial Haffajee and Carole Cadwalladr discuss the main findings with ICFJ’s Julie Posetti.

 For inquiries, please contact: